 The most important aspect of an entry is its historical quality, which determines 60% of the total evaluation.
-The judge's evaluation should rest on the student’s success at conducting historical research, interpreting that research, and then drawing conclusions.
-A superior rating reflects positive responses to the following questions:
+The judge's evaluation should rest on the student's success in conducting historical research, interpreting that research, and then drawing conclusions.
+A superior ranking reflects positive responses to the following questions:

 - Is the entry historically accurate?

-- Does the entry provide analysis and interpretation of the historical data in addition to an accurate description?
+- Does the entry provide analysis and interpretation of the historical data rather than just a description?

 - Does the entry demonstrate an understanding of the historical context?

 - Does the annotated bibliography demonstrate wide research?

 - Does the annotated bibliography demonstrate a balanced presentation of materials?

 - Does the entry demonstrate a balanced presentation of materials?

 - Does the entry demonstrate the use of available primary sources?